agilosoftware/objeq/doc/Reference.md

 These two Queries would only work if spouses always have the same last name, but we know that in the real world, this isn't the case.

 ### Predicate
-The Predicate is a set of richly expressed conditions used to determine which Items from the [Source Set] will be returned as part of the [Result Set].
+The Predicate is a set of richly expressed conditions used to determine which Items from the Source Set will be returned as part of the Result Set.
 For the most part, the syntax is the same as JavaScript's, but with some differences.

 #### Keywords
 The keywords `and`, `or` and `not` may be used instead of `&&`, `||` and `!` respectively, so the following Queries are equivalent.